 With lovely, airy rooms and perfect personal touches, Simply Comfort is the perfect guest house for couples and long-term solo travelers!

 The garden is beautiful, and you can relax on the terrace.
 Everything is incredibly clean, and the kitchen and bathrooms are fantastic!Check on Booking.com

 Best Luxury Hotel in Toronto – Hotel X Toronto

 With phenomenal views and a whole new level of service and amenities, Hotel X is exquisite.
 Facilities include tennis, fitness and wellness spaces, a gallery and theatre, rooftop pool, and greenhouse-style dining!

-Toronto is a large city, but a lovely place to walk!
-Many of the attractions are in the same area, so you can walk between them, and the neighborhoods themselves are so interesting and diverse that a little ‘slow travel’ between them is a wonderful way to experience the city.
+Toronto is a large city but is a lovely place to walk across.
+Many of the attractions are in the same area, so you can walk between them.
+Furthermore, the neighborhoods themselves are so interesting and diverse that a little ‘slow travel’ between them is a wonderful way to experience the city.

 You can buy the ticket at one of the city’s subway stations, or as you climb onto a streetcar or bus.
 We suggest you also pick up a free Toronto transport map if you visit a station.
 It will make travel easier!